Skip to Main Content

 Local Textile & Artisan Connections

-Relationships with Cusco's weaving cooperatives, Lima's fashion district in Miraflores, Andean alpaca fiber suppliers, and Peru's network of traditional textile artisans across the highlands.
+Relationships with Cusco's weaving cooperatives, Lima's fashion district in Miraflores, Andean alpaca fiber suppliers, and Peru's network of traditional textile artisans run deep across the highlands.

 04.